 About Highway Transport

-Highway Transport is a Knoxville, Tennessee-based company in business since 1948 providing bulk transportation of specialty chemicals.
+Highway Transport is a Knoxville, Tennessee-based company providing bulk transportation of specialty chemicals.
 The tanker fleet operates from 15 service centers in major chemical manufacturing areas across the U.S. with a fleet of 400+ tanker tractor trailers.
 Highway Transport was recently honored to receive the Responsible Care® Partner of the Year Award.
 The Responsible Care® organization recognizes partners with superb performance and safety records involved in the transportation of chemicals.
 Discover more in-depth information about Highway Transport by visiting HighwayTransport.com.
 Highway Transport has service centers in the following U.S. cities: Knoxville and Chattanooga in Tennessee; LaPorte, Freeport and Garland in Texas; McDonough, Georgia; Croydon and Pittsburgh in Pennsylvania; Florence, Kentucky; Joliet, Illinois; Wyandotte, Michigan; Geismar and Lake Charles in Louisiana; Rock Hill, South Carolina; and Bridgeport, New Jersey.